 The voice of the intermountain west

 Perhaps better than any other native son, Utah-born Wallace Stegner captured the soul of western America in his writing.
 Yet, even he recognized that much of what the West has to say to the nation and the world remains unsaid.
 Shortly before his death, he learned of the plans to create Zion Canyon Mesa, which is designed to lend support to writers and visual artists in the Yaddo and MacDowell Colony tradition: a retreat center for writers and visual artists to work uninterrupted.
-Although there are around seventy similar retreat centers throughout the United States, there is nothing like this in the intermountain west.
+Although there are around seventy similar retreat centers throughout the United States, there is nothing like this in the intermountain west or Great Basin.

 Stories that need to be told